taskiq_pg

 -

-channel_name(str, default:'taskiq') –Name of the channel to listen on.
+channel_name(str, default:'taskiq') –Name of the LISTEN/NOTIFY channel.

 -